VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Abstract

 \section{Abstract}

-Vehicle object detection is possible using both LiDAR and camera data.
-Methods using LiDAR generally outperform those using cameras only.
-The highest accuracy methods utilize both of these modalities through data fusion.
-In our study, we propose a model-independent late fusion method, VaLID, which validates whether each predicted bounding box is acceptable or not.
+Vehicle object detection benefits from both LiDAR and camera data, with LiDAR offering superior performance in many scenarios.
+Fusion of these modalities further enhances accuracy, but existing methods often introduce complexity or dataset-specific dependencies.
+In our study, we propose a model-adaptive late-fusion method, VaLID, which validates whether each predicted bounding box is acceptable or not.
 Our method verifies the higher-performing, yet overly optimistic LiDAR model detections using camera detections that are obtained from either specially trained, general, or open-vocabulary models.
-VaLID uses a simple multi-layer perceptron trained with a high recall bias to reduce the false predictions made by the LiDAR detector, while still preserving the true ones.
-Evaluating with multiple combinations of LiDAR and camera detectors on the KITTI dataset, we reduce false positives by an average of 63.9\%, thus outperforming the individual detectors on 2D average precision (2DAP).
-Our approach is model-agnostic and demonstrates state-of-the-art competitive performance even when using generic camera detectors that were not trained specifically for this dataset.
+VaLID uses a lightweight neural verification network trained with a high recall bias to reduce the false predictions made by the LiDAR detector, while still preserving the true ones.
+Evaluating with multiple combinations of LiDAR and camera detectors on the KITTI dataset, we reduce false positives by an average of 63.9\%, thus outperforming the individual detectors on 3D average precision (3DAP).
+Our approach is model-adaptive and demonstrates state-of-the-art competitive performance even when using generic camera detectors that were not trained specifically for this dataset.